mdn/content/files/en-us/web/html/element/table/index.md

 - {{HTMLElement("td")}}
 - {{HTMLElement("tfoot")}}

-Table box establishes table formatting context.
-Elements inside table generate rectangular boxes.
-Each box occupies a number of table cells according to following rules:
+The `<table>` box establishes a table formatting context.
+Elements inside the `<table>` generate rectangular boxes.
+Each box occupies a number of table cells according to the following rules:

-1. The row boxes fill the table from top to bottom in the order they occur in source code.
+1. The row boxes fill the table in the source code order from top to bottom.
 Each row box occupies one row of cells.
 2. A row group box occupies one or more row boxes.
-3. Column boxes are placed next to each other in the order they occur in source code.
-Depending on the value of [`dir`](/en-US/docs/Web/HTML/Global_attributes/dir) attribute, the columns are laid in left to right or right to left direction.
+3. Column boxes are placed next to each other in source code order.
+Depending on the value of the [`dir`](/en-US/docs/Web/HTML/Global_attributes/dir) attribute, the columns are laid in left-to-right or right-to-left direction.
 A column box occupies one or more columns of table cells.
 4. A column group box occupies one or more column boxes.
 5. A cell box may span over multiple rows and columns.
-User agents trim cells to fit in available number of rows and columns.
+User agents trim cells to fit in the available number of rows and columns.

 Table cells do have padding.

-These boxes inside a table do not have margins.
+Boxes that make up a table do not have margins.

 ### Table layers and transparency